5eanmcd/Mongo101JS/Schema Design.md

 *Note:* It's important to remember there is no support for transactions in MongoDB, however we do have _atomic operations_.

-## Atomic Operations
-This means that when you work on a single document, that the work will be completed before anyone else sees the document ie. they see *all* the changes you make or *none*.

 ## Living without constraints
 MongoDB doesn't allow for foreign key constraints, so if an application requires that data is held in 2 separate tables then this behavior must be guaranteed by developers.

+## Living without transactions

+### Atomic Operations
+This means that when you work on a single document, that the work will be completed before anyone else sees the document ie. they see *all* the changes you make or *none*.

 ## How to we build for transaction-like capabilities?
 1. Restructure<br>